xunilrj/sandbox/sources/javascript/webgpu/Readme.md

 Here we are defining all the information needed for each vertex to render our triangle.
 First we define that how our positions is structured (1). "float3" means that we are passing three floats as the position. "arrayStride" is how much bytes we need to jump from the first to get the next position, 12 because we packed all positions, so just three floats of four bytes each.

-We have the same config for colour (2).
+We have the same config for color (2).
 The only pertinent difference here is the "shaderLocation".
 We will understand what this means later.

 In the end we we configure our "vertex state" binding everything together.